opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 hours of hard work.

 One final significantly important aspect to take into consideration is the saving of paper and consequently the amount of money involved.
-The use of Qfield and digital documentation allows us to efficiently manage the excavation data.
+The use of QField and digital documentation allows us to efficiently manage the excavation data.
 By working in this way, it is no longer necessary to print out the survey plans, the registers and the paperwork sheets.